geirev/LBM/README.md

 The code runs in single precision as default but a flag copiles a double precision version.

-The collision operator is a single relaxation time third-order expansion with regularization similar to [Jacob et al (2018)](https://hal.science/hal-02114308) and
+The collision operator is a single relaxation time with relaxation to a third-order Hermite expansion of the Equilibrium distribution similar to the approach taken by [Jacob et al (2018)](https://hal.science/hal-02114308) and [Feng et al, (2018)](https://doi.org/10.1029/2020MS002107), but excluding the hybrid regularization using finite differences that I did not yet need.
-[Feng et al, (2018)](https://doi.org/10.1029/2020MS002107), but excluding the hybrid regularization, which I have not yet needed.
-It is also possible to use it for viscous flow without regularization and turbulence closure, and using a second-order BGK expansion.
+It is also possible to use the code for viscous flow without regularization and turbulence closure, and using a second-order BGK expansion.

 The turbulence closure scheme is the one described by [Vreman (2004)](https://doi.org/10.1063/1.1785131).